-The Colt 1911 pistol lye solely on the ornate pomegranate bedspread, conspicuously posed on one of the comforter's giant orchids.
-Its metal, just polished and refined, with its curvy engravings on the side glistened tauntingly in the motel's dim light.
+The Colt 1911 pistol laid solely on the ornate pomegranate bedspread conspicuously posed on one of the comforter's giant orchids.
+Its metal, recently polished, with its curvy engravings on the side glistened tauntingly in the motel's dim light.

-Dean sat across from it on the other bed eying his favorite weapon intensely, his legs bouncing erratically whilst he bit and chewed the tips of his thumbs.
+Dean sat across from the colt on the other bed eying his favorite weapon intensely, his legs bouncing erratically whilst he bit and chewed the tips of his thumbs.

 Sometime ago—he wasn't sure if it was before the dawning sun made its grand introduction to the day, or sometime after—his mind toyed with a choice.
 The several pints of alcohol residing in his system weren't strong enough to influence his decision as he had hoped.
 Outweighing the pros and cons had little effect as his whole body shook with neuroticism, in anticipation as though he was about to take on the World's Heavyweight Boxing Champion.